Marvel202/eyesmovement/README.md

 # EYE Movement demo

 Description:
-The eyes will follow your mouse pointer
+Roll the eyes with your your mouse pointer.
+This is pure HTML, JS and CSS written app.

 ## How to run